-My name is Dr Lisa Schipper.
+I’m Professor Lisa Schipper.
 I am a researcher, educator and journal editor in climate change and development.
-My research focuses on adaptation and vulnerability to climate change in developing countries.
+My research focuses on adaptation and vulnerability to climate change in the Global South.
 I am especially interested in the socio-cultural drivers of vulnerability including gender, culture and, in particular, religion.
 I have lived, worked and carried out fieldwork in Southeast and South Asia, East and West Africa, and Central and South America.
 My research has shown the importance of understanding socio-cultural and other underlying development factors to be able to identify the most effective adaptation strategies.
 Recent work on how adaptation strategies can end up making people more vulnerable to climate change, rather than less, underscores the need for funding agencies, development actors and climate policy makers to engage more with what drives vulnerability, in order to achieve climate resilient development.

 In the last years, I have done some work on culture and risk, most notably as co-editor of the IFRC’s World Disasters Report 2014: Focus on Risk (and lead author of the chapter on religion) and co-editor of a book on Cultures and Disasters.

 I hold a PhD in Development Studies from the University of East Anglia, and was the first funded Tyndall PhD (although I didn’t finish first!) with fieldwork carried out in El Salvador.
 I did a Post-Doc at the International Water Management Institute in Sri Lanka, worked at START at Chulalongkorn University in Bangkok and then spent several years at the Stockholm Environment Institute Asia Centre, also in Bangkok.
 I later moved to the SEI office in California.
-Before my current job, I was based in Ho Chi Minh City in Vietnam, where I worked on various consultancies.
+From 2016-2018, I was based in Ho Chi Minh City in Vietnam, where I worked on various consultancies.

-I am currently an Environmental Social Science Research Fellow at the Environmental Change Institute at the University of Oxford.
-I am also a Research Associate with the Overseas Development Institute (UK).
-I was previously an Associate with the Stockholm Environment Institute (Asia Centre).
+I was an Environmental Social Science Research Fellow at the Environmental Change Institute at the University of Oxford from 2017-2022.
+I was also a Research Associate with the Overseas Development Institute (UK) for several years and an Associate with the Stockholm Environment Institute (Asia Centre and later Oxford Centre).
 I have worked with the International Institute for Sustainable Development, the International Centre for Integrated Mountain Development and a number of other organisations.

-At the moment, I am Co-ordinating Lead Author of the Chapter 18 on ‘Climate Resilient Development Pathways’ for the IPCC’s 6th Assessment Report, Working Group 2.
+Until early 2022, I was Co-ordinating Lead Author of the Chapter 18 on ‘Climate Resilient Development Pathways’ for the IPCC’s 6th Assessment Report, Working Group 2.
 The WG2 report was published in February 2022.
 In June 2021, I appeared before the UK’s House of Commons International Development Committee giving evidence on the links between climate change and development.